 Next To The North Pole

 The Svalbard Islands are located in the Arctic Ocean, halfway between Norway and the North Pole.
-In the midst of this mighty wilderness, is the Norwegian settlement of Longyearbyen.
-After an overnight stay in one of our hotels, you join an excursion to learn more about this remote area before embarking the MS Spitsbergen.
+In the midst of this mighty wilderness is the Norwegian settlement of Longyearbyen, warm under the light of the midnight sun as you arrive at the airport, and we transfer you to the harbor where MS Roald Amundsen awaits.

 The Most Isolated Settlement In Greenland

 In Ittoqqortoormiit you can visit the museum, church and a photo exhibition, or explore on your own.
 The trappers living in this town are the only people that are allowed to hunt within the Northeast Greenland National Park.
 You will probably see that they are drying animal skins and storing their dog sleds outside their houses.

 Day 10 AT SEA (B, L, D)

 Lectures and Wildlife Spotting